 The first mechanical cash register was invented by James Ritty in 1879, which lead to the creation of the National Cash Register Company.
-The history lessons starts in the years after the Patterson brothers (John Henry Patterson and Frank Jefferson Patterson) bought the NCR Company in 1884.
+The fascinating history lesson starts in the years after the Patterson brothers (John Henry Patterson and Frank Jefferson Patterson) bought the NCR Company in 1884.

-Over the next several decades the brothers were able to grow the National Cash Register Company into one of America’s fastest growing companies by introducing, at the time, innovative strategies and tactics to grow their business.
+After the brothers acquired the NCR Company, they were able to grow the National Cash Register Company into one of America’s fastest growing companies by introducing, at the time, innovative strategies and tactics to grow their business.
 Beyond the growth story, however, is the reason why the Pattersons decided to get into the cash register business in the first place.
 It was the Patterson’s intimate understanding of the core market problem that allowed them to first acquire the NCR Company and then later spread the cash register’s popularity globally.

 At the time there was not really a good way to keep accounts of your day to day cash flow.
 The Pattersons owned a little shop and knew their employees were stealing from them.
 What could you really do about the situation?
-There were no video cameras, they didn’t have software to keep a record of sales, and it’s not like they could oversee everything happening at their store.
-The Pattersons just didn’t have time to micromanage every aspect of their employee’s day and so they had to allow for a certain amount of theft, no matter how much it bothered them.
+There were no video cameras, they didn’t have software to keep a record of sales, and it’s not like they could oversee everything happening at their store at all times.
+The Pattersons just didn’t have time to micromanage every aspect of their employees’ day and so they had to allow for a certain amount of theft, no matter how much it bothered them.

 We take cash registers for granted but the cash register was the equivalent of investing in some new age software or unproven technology today.
 (The Patterson’s were innovative individuals even hiring Thomas J. Watson, IBM’s eventual CEO for 40+ years, as their general sales manager and saw the value in the invention).

 The cash register acted as a way for the Pattersons to better account for their store’s sales and cash balances.